 Once the board was all together, the look of sheer pride and amazement on my son’s face was just awesome.
 HE did that.
 He could not wait to share with his peers.
 In fact as we were getting on our shoes to go to the Science Fair he exclaimed, “I have been waiting for this moment!”

 We got to school early.
 We are never early.
 Max likes to be on time but Quint usually drags his feet.
 By osmosis, Max’s excitement had transferred to his little brother.
 Q had been witness to this project and its components from the very beginning.
-He wanted to dress up like Max did and wanted to know if he could do a Science Fair project when he was in kindergarten.
+He wanted to dress up like Max did and wanted to know if he could do a Science Fair project when he gets to kindergarten.
 SO cool.

 Now, I get that this whole thing might not be your deal, but what if your child wants to take part?
 It’s hard to jump into something enthusiastically when the very thought doesn’t exactly inspire…excitement.
 Fortunately Max and I were on the same page with this, but I think about how I might react to an eventual disparity in interests.
 I sure hope I can look beyond my own opinions and be a cheerleader for my sons regardless of that in which they choose to participate.
 If it makes them happy, then my heart will be also.